 \subsection{Vision-guided Module}

-To enhance the instruction-following ability of our VLMs in remote sensing change captioning tasks, we design a vision-guided module that processes a pair of bi-temporal remote images to extract both fine-grained and global-level visual cues.
-As illustrated in Fig.~\ref{fig:framework}, the module is composed of three components: feature extractor, fine-grained recognition branch, global summary branch.
+To enhance the instruction-following capability of our VLMs in remote sensing change captioning, we introduce a vision-guided module that processes bi-temporal remote sensing images to extract dual-granularity visual cues, encompassing both fine-grained details and global-level semantics.
+As shown in Fig.~\ref{fig:framework}, the module comprises three components: a feature extractor, a fine-grained recognition branch, and a global summary branch.